 Most likely your ERP vendor will provide you with a demo version, you can request to use your data to test the product.
 This ensures the demonstration is realistic and you are able to see how well it fits into your organisation.

-After the demo period, you will have a clearer vision of what needs to be done, the solution strong points and when evaluated against the selection criteria above, should you proceed with this solution or not.
+After the demo period, you will have a clearer vision of what needs to be done, the solution's strong points and when evaluated against the selection criteria above, whether should you proceed with this solution or not.

 Data is undoubtedly the number one concern among every organisation due to its sheer volume.
 What’s more, the same data set may be duplicated and then stored in different formats at each division and department.

 Therefore, in order to avoid conflicts, all data issues need to be resolved early.
-This data cleansing process can start even before the selection of ERP product even begins.
-If you keep postponing the problem, the delay will make your project lose momentum at the critical time.
+This data cleansing process can start even before the selection of ERP products even begins.
+If you keep postponing the problem, the delay will make your project lose momentum at a critical time.

 Conduct a gap analysis